 Alonissos island is one of those Greek islands hidden gems…there are tourists, but most of them are Greeks, hence it’s a beautiful island to come to for a real taste of Greece and her culture.
 2.5 hrs by coach from Athens to Ag.
 Konstantinos to catch the ferry, then 5 hrs via Skiathos & Skopelos (of Mamma Mia fame) by ferry, it sounds like a long way – but is so worth it.
 And besides, I always like travelling by ferry.
 It IS possible to get a high speed catamaran in about 3 hrs, but you can’t wander around outside and I always get sick on those things due to how fast they travel.

-Or you can get a flight to Skiathos from many European hubs, or from Athens, then get the ferry.
+Or you can get a flight to Skiathos from many European hubs, or from Athens, then take the ferry.
 Why not spend a few days in Athens first, exploring?

 **For ideas on what to pack for your Greek island holiday to Alonissos see my Greek island all round packing list

 - For your free downloadable and printable packing list guide to the Greek islands, see here.